matplotlib/matplotlib/doc/users/artists.rst

 	y = 0
 	zorder = 1

+..
+TODO: Update these URLs

-The docstrings for all of the classes also contain the artist properties, so you can consult the interactive "help", the online html docs at http://matplotlib.sourceforge.net/classdocs.html or PDF documentation at http://matplotlib.sourceforge.net/api.pdf for a listing of
+The docstrings for all of the classes also contain the ``Artist`` properties, so you can consult the interactive "help", the online html docs at http://matplotlib.sourceforge.net/classdocs.html or PDF documentation at http://matplotlib.sourceforge.net/api.pdf for a listing of